 By this Section, the Medical Staff delegates to the Medical Executive Committee the authority to initiate, adopt, and/or amend those Medical Staff Policies and Procedures it deems necessary for the proper conduct of the Medical Staff's work.
-Proposals for the adoption or amendment of Medical Staff Policies and Procedures may be initiated by the Medical Executive Committee or submitted to the Medical Executive Committee by the Chief of Staff, the Bylaws Committee, or upon timely written petition signed by at least 400 members of the Medical Staff in good standing who are entitled to vote.
-Proposals for the adoption or amendment of Medical Staff Policies and Procedures may be effected by motion and acted upon in the same manner as any other motion before the Medical Executive Committee.
+Proposals for the adoption or amendment of Medical Staff Policies and Procedures may be initiated by the Medical Executive Committee or submitted to the Medical Executive Committee by the Chief of Staff, the Bylaws Committee, or upon timely written petition signed by at least 400 members of the Medical Staff Policies and Procedures may be effected by motion and acted upon in the same manner as any other motion before the Medical Executive Committee.
 Following adoption, such Policies and Procedures will become effective upon approval of the Board of Directors, which approval must not be withheld unreasonably.
 If approval is withheld, the reasons for doing so will be specified by the Board of Directors in writing, and will be forwarded to the Chief of Staff, the Medical Executive Committee and Bylaws Committee.
 Once approved by the Board of Directors, all Medical Staff members will be notified and the revised Policies and Procedures will be made available to them.